-In order for the clock to receive an event at one of the input connectors, adjustments to both the hardware and software configuration may be required.
-The hardware configuration is described in Section 5.2.7 and Section 5.2.6.
+In order for the Model 1202B/C to receive an event at one of the input connectors, adjustments to both the hardware and software configuration may be required.
+The hardware configuration is described in Section 5.2.2.

 10.2.6 Firmware Setup